On Gauge Theories and Covariant Derivatives in Metric Spaces: IV. Affine Connections and the Lagrangian Formalisms

-In this section we will discuss the kinematics of the Palatini formalism.
-This will help us to identify the degrees of freedom when we use affine connections and the Palatini action.
-This is important in the quantum theory to construct consistent quantization conditions which require nonmetricity.
-We first discuss solutions of the variational problem for generalized free theory when we use the Palatini action.
+In this section, we will discuss the kinematics of the metric-affine and Palatini formalisms.
+This will help us to identify the degrees of freedom when we use these formalisms that include affine connections as the independent variables.
+This is important in the quantum theory to impose quantization conditions which require non-metricity.
+In the Palatini formalism we only consider symmetric $C^{\alpha}_{~\mu \nu}$ in Eqs.(9,10).
+We also consider sources that do not couple with $C^{\alpha}_{~\mu \nu}$.
 Important examples are source free theory and minimally coupled scalar and electromagnetic field in the semiclassical limit of quantum gravity which presently is a locally Lorentz invariant theory of quantum fields in curved spaces.
+Another important class of examples are many astrophysical systems like the Solar system.
+In the metric-affine gravity we consider general $C^{\alpha}_{~\mu \nu}$ and also sources that couple with $C^{\alpha}_{~\mu \nu}$.
+An example is fermions which couple with torsion through local Lorentz invariance in the semiclassical limit of quantum gravity [37].
+However, as we have found in the previous section, we require non-metricity even in source-free quantum gravity.
+Thus, in the following we first consider the solutions of the variational problem in the metric-affine gravity with sources that do not couple with $C^{\alpha}_{~\mu \nu}$.
+This can include the source-free theory and the Palatini formalism as special cases.
+We will consider coupling of matter field with $C^{\alpha}_{~\mu \nu}$ at the later part of the present section.

-The Ricci tensor is given by: $R_{\mu \nu} = R_{\mu \kappa \nu}^{~~~~\kappa}$, where $R_{\mu \kappa \nu}^{~~~~\kappa}$ can be obtained from Eq.(13).
-The Ricci tensor, scalar curvature and Palatini action are given by the following expressions when we use affine connections given by Eqs.(9,10):
+In the metric-affine theory, the Ricci tensor is given by: $R_{\mu \nu} = R_{\mu \kappa \nu}^{~~~~\kappa}$, where $R_{\mu \kappa \nu}^{~~~~\kappa}$ can be obtained from Eq.(13).
+The Ricci tensor, scalar curvature and metric-affine action are given by the following expressions when we use affine connections given by Eqs.(9,10):